Launching an AI App Today: Reality Check

 Inference costs don't approach zero at scale like traditional software.

 Each AI query costs real money, meaning more users equals proportionally more costs.
-Reasoning-intensive applications become economic killers, with OpenAI's o3 reportedly costing $1,000 per query in most intensive modes.
+Reasoning-intensive applications become economic killers, with OpenAI's o3 reportedly costing $1,000 per query in intensive modes.
 The inference cost reduction curve runs real at 10x per year, but benefits accrue unevenly to giants with custom chips.

 How Much Does a Typical AI Wrapper Burn Per Interaction?

-The depressing math on what your AI wrapper actually costs becomes clear when you examine real interaction pricing.
+The depressing math on what your AI wrapper costs becomes clear when you examine real interaction pricing.

-Current pricing for GPT-5 runs $1.25-$2.50 per million input tokens and $10-$15 per million output tokens.
-Claude Sonnet 4.5 costs $3 per million input tokens and $15 per million output tokens.
-Gemini 2.5 Pro offers the cheapest at $0.60-$1.25 per million input tokens and $0.60-$3.50 per million output tokens.
+Current pricing: GPT-5 runs $1.25-$2.50 per million input tokens and $10-$15 per million output.
+Claude Sonnet 4.5 costs $3/$15.
+Gemini 2.5 Pro offers cheapest at $0.60-$1.25/$0.60-$3.50.

-This seems cheap until you scale to 10,000 interactions daily at $100-150 daily or $3,000-4,500 monthly through inference costs alone.
-The trap emerges when you charge $20 monthly per user who generates 100 interactions monthly at a cost of $1-1.50, which looks fine at 60% margin.
+This seems cheap until you scale to 10,000 daily interactions at $100-150 daily or $3,000-4,500 monthly through inference costs alone.
+The trap: charging $20 monthly per user who generates 100 interactions monthly at $1-1.50 cost looks fine at 60% margin.

-The power user problem destroys unit economics when that one user doing 10,000 interactions monthly costs you $100-150 while paying $20.
+The power user problem destroys economics when that one user doing 10,000 interactions monthly costs you $100-150 while paying $20.

 Do AI Apps Have High Churn Rates?